Gluing Branes, I

 These phenomena have a simple physical description in terms of the Higgs mechanism, as explained in more detail in section \ref{SimpsonStability}.
 For finite gluing VEV the would-be $h^1(\cO_C)$ which corresponds to changing the gluing VEV is eaten by a would-be generator of $h^0(\cO_C)$.
 However physically we also have to split the deformation in a real part and an imaginary part.
 The imaginary part becomes the longitudinal generator of a gauge boson and the real part is lifted by a $D$-term potential.
 The $D$-term potential contains a scale, set by the Fayet-Iliopoulos parameter, which is a function of the K\"ahler moduli but not of the complex structure moduli.
 Thus in contrast to the previous example, different non-zero values of the gluing VEV yield isomorphic line bundles as far as the complex structure is concerned, but they are not the same physically, and this should be understood as a K\"ahler modulus.

-The case of spectral surfaces is slightly different in that there is a branch structure and the dimension of the moduli space can be different on different branches.
-It is usually comparible with the second situation, although we will see examples with continuous moduli as well.
+Situations like the above will arise in the context of heterotic/$F$-theory duality in six dimensions.
+For compactifications to four dimensions, we instead need to consider a spectral surface in a Calabi-Yau three-fold.
+The case of spectral surfaces (as opposed to spectral curves) is slightly different in that there is a branch structure and the dimension of the moduli space can be different on different branches.
+It is usually comparable with the second situation, although we will see examples with continuous moduli as well.
 Generic surfaces have $h^1(\cO_C)=0$ and line bundles on them don't have moduli.
 However when we degenerate them, the situation locally looks like that for curves.
 The gluing VEV is part of the continuous data specifying the spectral line bundle, so in a moral sense it should be understood as defining a point on the `Jacobian' of the singular spectral cover $C$.
 But the would-be generators of $h^1(\cO_C)$ corresponding to changing the gluing VEV are usually eaten by a would-be generator of $h^0(\cO_C)$, or lifted by pairing with a would-be generator of $h^{2}(\cO_C)$.
 In certain limits they may appear in pairs.
 Thus in the reducible case the moduli space of the spectral sheaf is often zero dimensional, and is not a smooth space.
 But on certain branches, the gluing data may yield a positive dimensional `Jacobian', like in the example of the elliptic curve.